A guided residual search for nonlinear state-space identification: Experimental Results

-In Section~\ref{subsec:distribution_shift}, we established theoretically that the proposed sequential method may produce initial models for the final optimization stage with exponentially large simulation error due to distribution shift.
-To examine this effect experimentally, we track the deployment performance of the \ac{nllfr} model throughout neural network training.
-Here, deployment performance is quantified by the simulation \ac{nrmse}, averaged over the three outputs, obtained if the full \ac{nllfr} model were to be simulated after each training iteration.
-The neural network training performance is measured by the static loss defined in~\eqref{eq:nn_opti_cost}.
-The results, shown in Fig.~\ref{fig:f16_dist_shift}, indicate that although the neural network loss~\eqref{eq:nn_opti_cost} decreases monotonically, the simulation \ac{nrmse} rapidly deteriorates and exhibits pronounced volatility.
-This apparent discrepancy is consistent with Theorem~\ref{th:distribution_shift}, which states that simulation accuracy is exponentially sensitive to the Lipschitz constant \(L\) over extended rollouts, even when the one-step-ahead error bound \(\varepsilon\) is small.
-While neural network training reduces the one-step-ahead error on the training data, it typically leads to an increased Lipschitz constant~\cite{khromov2023some}.
-The combined effect of these opposing trends may substantially degrade simulation accuracy.
+To experimentally examine the distribution shift described in Theorem~\ref{th:distribution_shift}, we consider a typical neural network training run and track the deployment performance of the corresponding \ac{nllfr} model throughout the training iterations\footnote{ Deployment performance is quantified by the simulation \ac{nrmse}, averaged over the three outputs, obtained if the full \ac{nllfr} model were to be simulated after each training iteration. }.
+The results, shown in Fig.~\ref{fig:f16_dist_shift}, indicate that although the training loss~\eqref{eq:nn_opti_cost} decreases monotonically, the deployment performance rapidly deteriorates and exhibits pronounced volatility.
+One plausible explanation, consistent with Theorem~\ref{th:distribution_shift}, is that while neural network training reduces the one-step-ahead error \(\varepsilon\), it may simultaneously increase the effective Lipschitz constant \(L\)~\cite{khromov2023some}.
+The combined effect of these opposing trends may then substantially degrade simulation accuracy.